 In this section:

 You must keep accurate records for your business.
 For example, your accounts, records of tax you have paid and all other records of your income and outgoings.
 You'll need these to help you fill in your Self Assessment tax return or to answer any questions from HM Revenue & Customs (HMRC).
-This guide deals with the records you'll need for your 2012-13 tax return and introduces new simpler records you may need for your 2013-14 tax return.

 On this page: